 Ah, the count-in – 1, 2, 3, 4!
-Beyond The Ramones, who used it for most every one of their joyous bubble punk thrashes, many others have found the need to demonstrate their numeracy skills while recording.
+Beyond The Ramones, who used it for pretty much every one of their joyous bubble punk thrashes, many others have found the need to demonstrate their numeracy skills while recording.

 Ostensibly intended to make sure everybody comes in at the right time, some count-ins become favourite parts of recordings.
 Here are 12 great examples…